vipul-maheshwari/vipul-maheshwari.github.io/_posts/2024-02-14-rag-application-with-langchain.markdown

 # 384
 ```

 We have the embeddings for our chunks, now we need a vector database to store them.

 When it comes to vector databases, there are plenty of options out there suiting various needs.
 Databases like Pinecone offer adequate performance and advanced features but come with a hefty price tag.
-On the other hand, open-source alternatives like FAISS or Chroma may lack some extras but are more than sufficient for those not who don't requires extensive scalability.
+On the other hand, open-source alternatives like FAISS or Chroma may lack some extras but are more than sufficient for those not who don't require extensive scalability.

 But wait, I am dropping a bomb here, I've recently come across LanceDB, So it's an open-source vector database similar to FAISS and Chroma.
-What makes LanceDB stand out is not just it's open-source nature but its unparalleled scalability.
+What makes LanceDB stand out is not just its open-source nature but its unparalleled scalability.
 In fact, after a closer look, I realized that I haven't done justice in highlighting the true value propositions of LanceDB earlier!!

 Surprisingly, LanceDB is the most scalable vector database available, outperforming even the likes of Pinecone, Chroma, Qdrant, and others.
 Scaling up to a billion vectors locally on your laptop is a feat only achievable with LanceDB.
 I mean this capability is a game-changer, especially when you compare it to other vector databases struggling even with a hundred million vectors.
 What's more mind blowing is that LanceDB manages to offer this unprecedented scalability at a fraction of cost, I mean they are offering the utilities and database tools at much cheaper rates than its closest counterparts.